DirkyJerky/yoerger.me/README.md

 ## A http of my own
 Hi, I'm Geoff!
-Once I stepped foot into the world of Open Source Software at the age of 14, I never looked back.
+I stepped into the software world at the age of 13, and I never looked back.

+(My website)[https://yoerger.me] lives here!
-This is where my (website)[https://yoerger.me] deploys from, on Cloudflare Pages.
+Its deployed on Cloudflare Pages.